 Wi-Fi Security is Must

-Make your wifi password stronger with a number, or maybe some special characters.
-It should be something that is not easily guessable and definitely something that is not related to you in any way, certainly not your phone number.
+Make your wifi password stronger with a number or maybe some special characters.
+To protect your smart home from hackers, it should not be easily guessable and not related to you in any way, indeed not your phone number.

 Enable Two Factor Authentication

-Firewalls For Security
+Firewalls for Security

 What About Guest Mode

-Keep Eye On The App Permissions
+Keep an Eye on App Permissions

 Avoid Public Wi-Fi for Remote Access